Erayferah/R_Python_Public/README.md

 # R_Python_Sample
-To demonstrate foundational human readable coding skills in R and Python languages
+To demonstrate foundational human readable coding skills in R and Python languages.